ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 There are two parts in this article:

-1. Using the compilation interface provided by the VimTeX, which should work out of the box and satisfy the use cases of most users with minimal configuration;
+1. Compiling via VimTeX: how to use VimTeX's default compilation interface, which should work out of the box and satisfy the use cases of most users with minimal configuration.
-   I cover it in the first part of this article.

-1. How you can manually set up Vim's built-in `compiler` and `make` features to compile LaTeX documents "manually", without relying on the VimTeX interface (which does the same thing).
+1. Compiling manually: how you can manually set up Vim's built-in `compiler` and `make` features to compile LaTeX documents "manually", without relying on the VimTeX interface (which does the same thing).

-You should only read the second part of this article if...
+   *You only need to read the second part of this article if...*

    - you are interested in understanding (a basic picture of) what happens under the hood when you call `:VimtexCompile`, and/or
    - you want to write a custom compilation interface that offers you more flexibility than what ships with VimTeX.

-{{< details summary="**My suggestion for new users**: use VimTeX's built-in compilation interface and only read the [first part of this article](#vimtex)." >}}
+{{< details summary="**My suggestion for new users**" >}}
+Only worry about the [first part of this article](#vimtex).

+Guys, don't roll your own compilation plugin.
 VimTeX's compilation features are tested by thousands of users, thoroughly debugged, and require minimal work to set up on your part, and so are good place to begin as a new user.
 As you get more comfortable, you can come back to the second part of this article and experiment with your own compilation plugin if you're interested.